cbonoz/acumos-house-valuations/README.md

 A sample web app is contained within the folder `acumos-assistant`.
 This app uses the live model to return a price assessment of the user's property based on the provided values.

-The model is encapsulated within the acumos_model picked object.
+The model is encapsulated within the acumos_model pickled object.

 <pre>
     df = HouseDataFrame(1, 1, 1000, 'Other', 2000, 1000, 1000, 10, 'Malden', 'MA', 'Boston')